TrustedFirmware-M/trusted-firmware-m/docs/design_docs/multi-cpu/hybrid_platform_solution.rst

 Introduction
 ************

-The Hybrid Platform solution is an extension of the Dual-CPU systems [1]_ already supported in TF-M.
+The Hybrid Platform solution refers to the more generic support for platforms with one local NSPE client and one or more NSPE remote client.
+The local client resides in the same cpu as the SPE, while the remote clients reside on separate CPUs.

 A Hybrid Platform solution requires applications to run from both local and remote clients.
 This inevitably brings some scheduling trade-offs and limitations on the table.